What is Places Data? Examples, Datasets and Providers

 POI Mapping

 POI mapping is pretty self-explanatory.
 It’s when the user maps various places of interest to understand their proximity to each other and how individuals move between them.
-Places data is used for POI mapping when users enrich their proprietary location POI dataset with places data from an external vendor.
+Places data is used for POI mapping when users enrich their proprietary location POI data with places data from an external vendor.
 This way, users can ensure there are no blindspots in their map so they aren’t basing decisions on incomplete data.

 Geo-targeting